Trump Gave Giuliani The Ukraine Portfolio And Boxed Out Diplomats, Sondland Says

 The Trump administration blocked Sondland from testifying last week; a lawyer for Sondland at the time said he was "profoundly disappointed."

-In his testimony, Sondland, the U.S. ambassador to the European Union, said he did not understand until much later, "that Mr. Giuliani's agenda might have also included an effort to prompt the Ukrainians to investigate Vice President Biden or his son or to involve Ukrainians, directly or indirectly, in the president's 2020 reelection campaign."
+In his testimony, Sondland, the U.S. ambassador to the European Union, said he did not understand until much later "that Mr. Giuliani's agenda might have also included an effort to prompt the Ukrainians to investigate Vice President Biden or his son or to involve Ukrainians, directly or indirectly, in the president's 2020 reelection campaign."

 Sondland's text messages with other diplomats were released in an earlier phase of Democrats' Ukraine investigations.